-Not everyone is a natural planner – sometimes it feels easier to simply jump into a project head-on than to step back and carefully prepare.
-When it comes to starting a new cold storage or ambient construction project, a lack of pre-planning and prep work can cause avoidable expenses, labor costs, and production interruptions later.
+Not everyone is a natural project planner – it can seem much easier to jump into a project head-on than to step back and carefully prepare.
+When it comes to starting a new cold storage or ambient construction project, a lack of pre-planning and prep work can cause massive expenses, labor costs, and production interruptions later.
 Our PermaTherm panel consultants often receive phone calls from customers complaining of inefficiency, thermal failure, and even product damage.
 Once they dive a little deeper, they notice these production-halting disasters could have been prevented with just a bit of project planning and prep work.

 Inefficiency Breeds Expense

-Whether you are building a 50 sq. ft. facility or a 50,000 sq. ft. facility, efficiency is everything.
+Whether you are building a 50 sq. ft. or 50,000 sq. ft. facility, efficiency is everything.
 A well-planned plant saves on energy expenses, utility fees, and labor costs.
 By constructing an unproductive facility, the cost of processing and production outweighs profits.

 Strategically planning an efficient facility creates financial savings for the long-term.
-A poorly planned plant, however, must allocate resources and make up the loss by spending revenue in other areas.
+A poorly planned plant, however, must allocate resources and make up the loss by overspending in other areas.

 No Project Planning + Inexperience = Interruptions

 Building a successful processing plant or storage facility requires a broad-based knowledge of both the product and the project.
 An expert panel consultant will be able to provide helpful insight for any of these circumstances:

 - Natural threats to the environment and products, including contaminants, mold, and mildew

 - Thermal complications and cooling strategies necessary for producing quality goods

 - Local tradespeople, installers, and vendors in the area who specialize in meat processing and production plants